Affiliate links on Android Authority may earn us a commission. Learn more.

 Lenovo G25-10 144Hz monitor

 MSI builds gaming laptops with the best of them, so it only makes sense that it can churn out some solid monitors too.
-This 24-inch model is a perfect example, though you may have to adjust to the curved display.
-Once you’re comfortable with the design, you can really start to make the most of AMD’s FreeSync and MSI’s built-in RGB lighting.
-Even though most of MSI’s laptops are extremely expensive, this cheap 144Hz monitor comes in at just over $200.
+This 24-inch model is a perfect example, and it’s also one of the very few options on this list with a curved display.

-Our small budget means that many of these 144Hz monitors are a bit limited in size.
-This AOC monitor is a perfect example, though the three-sided frameless design helps to make the display feel larger.
+Our small budget means that many of these 144Hz monitors are limited in size.
+This AOC monitor is a perfect example, though the three-sided frameless design helps make the 23.8-inch display feel larger.
 It offers everything you’d expect — Full HD resolution, AMD FreeSync, and a 1ms response time.
-AOC’s G2490VX is also VESA mount ready, so you can add the monitor just about anywhere you want it.
-The VA panel ensures 170-degree viewing angles, so feel free to grab a few and build a true battle station.
+AOC’s G2490VX is also VESA mount ready, so you can add the monitor anywhere you want it.
+The VA panel ensures 170-degree viewing angles, so feel free to grab a few and build a proper battle station.

-This 144Hz monitor from BenQ technically busts our budget, but it’s currently on sale.
-Sure, you’ll have to accept some thicker bezels with the Zowie, but the exclusive Color Vibrance and Black eQualizer technologies should make your games look picture-perfect.
-You can even adjust the Zowie XL2411P vertically or rotate 90-degrees for a portrait viewing experience.
-As for connectivity, BenQ chose DisplayPort, HDMI, DVI-DL, and headphone jacks for plenty of flexibility.
+This 144Hz monitor from BenQ technically busts our budget, but it’s often found on sale, and you can get it for $249 as of the time of this writing.
+You’ll have to accept some thicker bezels with the Zowie, but the exclusive Color Vibrance and Black eQualizer technologies should make your games look picture-perfect.
+Response time is also nearly instant at 1ms.

 Dell S2421HGF 144Hz monitor